veltzer/demos-devops-terraform/exercises/intermediate/04/exercise.md

 }
 ```

 The last command we'll look at in this exercise is `terraform state mv`.
-The most common use-case that I've encountered for this command is standarizing naming and conventions in terraform configuration.
+The most common use-case that I've encountered for this command is standardizing naming and conventions in terraform configuration.
 Say you have something like this in your legacy terraform config:

 ```terraform
 resource "aws_instance" "team1-instance" {